Partnership Buy-in Agreement: Everything You Need to Know

 A buyout agreement is essential for several reasons, which include:

-- If there is a partnership change, a buyout agreement serves as a proof of the decision partners have agreed upon regarding the ownership of the business when such an event occurs.
+- If there is a partnership change, a buyout agreement serves as proof of the decision partners have agreed upon regarding the ownership of the business when such an event occurs.

 - In the absence of a buyout agreement, the partnership may face a legal dissolution and every partner will be forced to start a new business.